This article appears for archival purposes. Any events, programs and/or initiatives mentioned may no longer be applicable.

 Gut Check

 Cranberries (particularly in juice form) are very effective at settling digestive problems and stomach aches.
 This is due in part to the fruit's high acid content.
 Cranberry juice swiftly dissolves food with high fat content (particularly meats and other animal byproducts), allowing these goods to move at a faster pace through your digestive system.
-Cranberries also suppress the growth of H. pylori, a bacteria that causes stomach ulcers and can put you at increased risk for gastric cancer.
+Cranberries also suppress the growth of H. pylori, a bacterium that causes stomach ulcers and can put you at increased risk for gastric cancer.

 Heart Healthy